 However, the platform also has noticeable limitations.
 Search results only feature the person’s full name and the name of the company they work for.
 As a result, many users prefer to generate their LinkedIn leads with Google extensions, which include more advanced lead generation features.

 BuiltWith is another lead generation tool used to build prospecting lists.
-This platform gives users access to over 600 million websites and 58 thousand web technologies, providing users with valuable website information.
+This platform gives users access to over 600 million websites and 58 thousand of web technologies, providing users with valuable website information.

 However, BuiltWith’s pricing may be unaffordable for many users.